JetBlue Airways (JBLU)

 Warren Christie, Chief Operating Officer

-Dave Clark is JetBlue's Senior Vice President of Finance and Strategy, overseeing financial planning and analysis, strategy and business development, and investor relations.
-He previously served as JetBlue's Head of Revenue and Planning from January 2022 to April 2024.
-Since joining JetBlue in May 2009, Clark has led various teams within the commercial organization.
-His prior roles include Vice President, Sales and Revenue Management, and Vice President, Network Planning.
-Before JetBlue, Clark was a project leader at the Boston Consulting Group's Travel & Tourism practice.
+Dave Clark was named SVP Finance and Strategy in April 2024.
+In this role, he is responsible for financial planning and analysis, strategy and business development, and investor relations.
+Clark joined JetBlue in May 2009 and has led various teams across the commercial organization.
+He previously served as Head of Revenue and Planning from January 2022 to April 2024 and as Vice President, Sales and Revenue Management from February 2017 to December 2021.
+Before joining JetBlue, he was a project leader in the Boston Consulting Group's Travel & Tourism practice.

 AI Analysis | Feedback